Bazyliszek16/Bazyliszek16/README.md

-- 👋 Hi, I’m @Bazyliszek16
+- 👋 Hi, Ray_xC
-- 👀 I’m interested in Python
+- 👀 I’m interested in coding (Python and Lua)
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently learning Roblox Lua
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me ...

 <!---